akshattjain/fire_dolphin_assignment/README.md

 ### First Understanding of the Problem

-The core challenge is deceptively simple to state — *"answer questions about code"* — but hard to do well.
-A naive approach (dump all files into an LLM context window) immediately breaks on any non-trivial repository: context windows are limited, files can be enormous, and the signal-to-noise ratio collapses quickly.

-The real constraint I identified was **precision**: the assignment explicitly requires file paths, line numbers, and code snippets — not vague summaries.
-That ruled out any approach that reasons over compressed or summarised representations of the code.

-A secondary constraint was **scalability**: the system must handle repositories of varying sizes without choking the HTTP layer or exhausting API budgets on a single giant file.
+The main challenge was answering questions about code accurately without overwhelming the LLM with an entire repository.
+Since the assignment required precise outputs like file paths, line numbers, and code snippets, using summaries or compressed representations was not reliable.
+Another key challenge was scalability — the system needed to efficiently handle repositories of different sizes without overloading the HTTP layer or consuming excessive API resources.

 ### Approaches Considered